rnietoe/Training/docs/AWS/4-Compute.md

 6. Add tags like Name, Department or Employee_Id
 7. Configure **Security Groups** - virtual firewalls to enable traffic (types ssh & http - ports 22 & 80)
+    * Security groups support "allow" rules only.
     * All inbound traffic is blocked by default and all outbound traffic is allowed (SG are STATEFUL)
     * Linux=SSH port 22.
 Microsoft Windows= RDP (Remote Desktop Protocol) port 3389. http/https ports 80/443
     * SG changes are take effect immediately
     * one or more SG can be assigned to EC2 instance.
 EC2 and SG relationshipt is many to many
+    * Security groups operate at the instance level.
     * use **Network ACL** to block specific IP address instead of SG

 8. Launch using a key pair (public and private key)

 !!!danger "Always design for failure.
 Have one EC2 instance in each AZ" !!!tips "EC2 instance are provisioned in AZ"
+!!!danget "Creating an Elastic IP address and associate it with your instance would be the simplest way to make your instance reachable from the outside world."

 ### How to connect to EC2